-For the Six Months Ended June 30, 2008 For the Six Months Ended June 30, 2007
+For the Nine Months Ended September 30, 2008 For the Nine Months Ended September 30, 2007

 Expected life 5 years 5 years

 Expected volatility 60% 60%

-Risk-free interest rate 2.95-3.72% 4.54-5.02%
+Risk-free interest rate 2.95-3.72% 4.51-5.02%

 Dividend yield 0% 0%

 The expected life of the options is based on the observed and expected time to post-vesting, forfeiture and exercise.
 Groups of employees that have similar historical exercise behavior are considered separately for valuation purposes.
-The expected volatility is based on implied volatility from other publicly-traded stock established at the time of our IPO.
+The expected volatility is calculated on closing price volatility based on daily closing prices from the Company's initial public offering ("IPO") to September 30, 2008, which approximates implied volatility from other publicly-traded stock that was established at the time of our IPO.
 The risk-free interest rate is based on the continuous rates provided by the U.S. Treasury with a term equal to the expected life of the option.
-The expected divided yield is zero as the Company has never paid dividends and does not currently anticipate paying any in the foreseeable future.
+The expected dividend yield is zero as the Company has never paid dividends and does not currently anticipate paying any in the foreseeable future.

 Stock awards under the Company's current plans are granted at prices which are no less than the market value of the stock on the date of grant.
 Options granted under the 2005 Stock Incentive Plan ("2005 Plan") are generally time-based or performance-based options, and vesting varies accordingly.
-Options under this plan expire five years from the date of grant.
+Options granted under this plan as of September 30, 2008 expire five years from the date of grant.